-9. My working relationship with my colleagues is both positive and effective.
-Example: The site coordinator keeps me updated on what's going on in the program.
-1 2 4 3 5 My working relationship My working relationship My working relationship with my colleagues is mature.
-We rarely run with my colleagues is with my colleagues is in developing.
-We its early stages.
-We are sometimes run into into conflicts and learning how our conflicts and need to talk regularly discuss how we responsibilities should be more about how we can can better support divided. better support families. families.
-List your activities and practices here:
+9. My working relationship with my colleagues is both positive and effective.Example: The site coordinator keeps me updated on what's going on in the program.
+1 2 3 4 5 My working relationship with my colleagues is in its early stages .
+We are learning how our responsibilities should be divided.
+My working relationship with my colleagues is developing.
+We sometimes run into conflicts and need to talk more about how we can better support families.
+My working relationship with my colleagues is mature.
+We rarely run into conflicts and regularly discuss how we can better support families.